 The lesson planning process for an inclusive art room is key because you can’t simply say you respect and value all students and then exclusively teach them artists and issues of the status quo.
 Think of the saying, “Actions speak louder than words.”
 Yes, having inclusive posters and images around the room is a great start, but the heart of your classroom is the learning!
 Your curriculum should reflect your belief that all students should feel valued and included.

 Take a look at your curriculum.
-Consider asking yourself:
+Consider asking yourself these two questions:

 - Which artists are represented?

-- Do you have a variety of racial and ethnic groups represented?
+- Do you have a variety of groups represented?

 Think about how presenting artists from an even wider variety of life circumstances can benefit your students.
 Art is for everyone and is made by everyone.
 Show your students how!
-You’ll create an inclusive environment and inspire your students of all backgrounds in doing so.
+You’ll create an inclusive environment and inspire your students of all backgrounds.

 Sometimes these conversations can lead to inquiries outside of the classroom from parents, staff, or even administration.
 When faced with any question or concern from others, firmly explain your learning objectives and the rationale for why it’s important.
 Ask them questions as to why they are opposed to what you are teaching.
 This will help you gain some understanding of their perspectives.
 Respond to their concerns.
 Inclusion is not a political weapon; you are simply trying to show respect and value to everyone, in and outside your art room.